seanmonstar/seanmonstar.github.io/_posts/hidden/2011-03-23-contextless-twitter-search.md

 The issue with Twitter search is that it is currently a real-time global shotgun of tweets; something I have never found useful.
 Most tweets are useless garbage, even tweets that I allow into my timeline.
 The reason I read them is for their context: I have similar interests to the people I follow, and so their short 140-character jabs make sense and sometimes even connect with _me_, my being.
 I have educated myself on many of these people, and therefore have come to enjoy seeing their tweets.
 When I search on Twitter, I never know any of the people whose tweets I’m barraged with, at a real time pace that no human could possibly keep up with.

-Twitter search would be useful if it searched using the context of who I follow<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>.
+Twitter search would be useful if it searched using the context of who I follow[^1].
 Only search the tweets of those “trusted” sources, and perhaps the tweets that they’ve retweeted, replied to, or maybe even favorited.
 These are tweets that I would care about, because if it’s information I’m after, I trust those sources to have spoken about the topic in the context of my interests.
 If it’s an opinion I’m after, I only want opinions of people whom I understand and can appreciate.

 Google’s first attempt at using the social network’s data was with a super up-to-date widget of tweets that contained the same keywords as what you had searched Google for.
 Needless to say, they were a net negative, since all it served to do was frustrate and take up space in Google’s SERPs.